CSCfi/pebbles/doc/source/dev_environment.rst

 To set up a development environment you'll obviously need python 2.7.x, with X preferably being the latest version.
-Py3 support pends on Py3 support in Ansible that we use internally.
+Py3 support pends on Py3 support in Ansible that parts of the system use internally.

 It's a good idea to have a relatively new pip and possibly build essentials for your platform.
 Too old versions sometimes handle requirement resolution